AlirezaGoshayesh/MovieHub/README.md

 Used web service: https://www.themoviedb.org/documentation/api

-## Caution
-If you encounter the timeout exception, use vpn.
+- Caution: If you encounter the timeout exception, use vpn.